mikependon/RepoDB/README.md

 ## Why RepoDb?

+### Highlights

+ - RepoDb is the fastest and the most efficient .NET ORM Library (in set-fetches) as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
+ - RepoDb is covered by thousand of major business related Unit Tests and Integration Tests.

+### Why RepoDb

  - It is very fast in CRUD operations.
  - It is very efficient in memory usage.
  - It is highly extensible.